|

 MOTA®

-Monash University in Melbourne, Victoria.
-He is of Dutch/Swiss
+University in Melbourne, Victoria.
+He is of Dutch/Swiss parentage,

 MOTA is an engine simulation program suitable for everyone from the enthusiast to the university researcher - from the beginner racer to the professional tuner.
 See testimonials.
 You can test your own engine and then re-test and compare your modifications - or build your ultimate engine right on the screen.
 Millions of fluid and thermo-dynamic calculations are made by MOTA representing the conditions inside your two-stroke engine throughout it's complete operating cycle.